kharrigian/ehr-stigma/README.md

     --load_window_size 10
 ```

+If you'd only like to run the search procedure for notes in the annotated dataset, you can do so by adding the `--load_annotations_only` flag to the command above.

 #### Expected Resource Structure

 If the utility scripts above worked appropriately, you should see the directory structure below.